 At St Johns, we realise that our children will be growing up in a diverse, multi-cultural society, and in order to help them fit in and function in such a world, it is essential that they have language skills beyond that of their main spoken tongue.
-Children in Key Stage 2 take part in weekly French lessons by a specialist language teacher to form a basis for Modern Foreign Language lessons at the main feeder schools.
+We begin to teach French in Foundation and Key Stage One, using songs and informal teaching to teach children the basics.
+In Key Stage 2, children take part in weekly French lessons to form a basis for Modern Foreign Language lessons at our main feeder schools.

 Children will learn the following:

 to listen attentively to spoken language and show understanding by joining in and responding

 to explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words

 to engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help